art-abdulwadud/django-phonelands/README.md

 ```

-Back at the admin page, refresh and you should see you app/s
+Back at the admin page, refresh and you should see your app/s

 ![site administration](https://user-images.githubusercontent.com/60689731/77647675-e3b06100-6f77-11ea-85bf-56f599a0eb7b.png)